 But as I am slightly paranoid and given that most of the processes on the reMarkable paper tablet seem to run as root, I worry about their security practices in general.5 Also, I don’t want to upload my thoughts to the NSA, GCHQ or some comparable agency.
 In order to allow the reMarkable to become an extension of my brain, I therefore went ahead and removed the Cloud service and disabled WiFi.
 I can still access my notes over USB (they provide a web interface and you can SSH into your reMarkable paper tablet easily).
 Getting PDFs on the remarkable works using a shell script.

 Price.
 Boy, is that thing expensive.
-EUR, USD 499 is the current price (a limited time offer), not including the folio (which is a great addition, but adds another EUR, USD 79 to your bill).
-Now while the new iPad (2018) + Apple Pencil will cost you less and be more versatile, I would want to swap my reMarkable paper tablet for that.
+EUR, USD 499 is the current price (a limited time offer, afterwards it’ll be USD 599), not including the folio (which is a great addition, but adds another EUR, USD 79 to your bill).
+Now while the new iPad (2018) + Apple Pencil will cost you less and be more versatile, I would not want to swap my reMarkable paper tablet for that.
 Also, if you compare it to other eInk devices with 10″ or larger screens, the reMarkables price is certainly comparable.
 Unfortunately, devices like the larger Sony DP-RP1 pack better CPUs, which makes them quicker at those PDF documents—still, a direct comparison is hard, as there (at least to my knowledge) is no other device that matches the reMarkable paper tablets features bit by bit.

 If you want a device that is the closest to paper to replace paper, this should be one of, if not the best, option.
 Should you buy one?
 Honestly I don’t know.
 But I know I don’t regret having bought it one bit.
 I just love it.